MosesKinoti9/pdsnd_github/README.md

 The user can also query for raw data that is displayed from the select dataset for further analysis.

+The star feature implement is the exemption handling technique of a try..catch/exempt method that looks out for any wrong user input and sends a prompt to retry their entry without crashing the entire program.

 Files:
 Data files used include: chicago.csv, new_york_city.csv and washington.csv